chmlee/ream-doc/content/overview/origin.md

 (3) I like [Neovim](https://neovim.io/) so much that I want to edit everything in the text editor, including datasets (probably the main motivation)

 I tried editing raw CSV files in Neovim, but even with plugin such as [csv.vim](https://github.com/chrisbra/csv.vim) it wasn't a smooth experience;
-the `ArrangeColumn` function which I used heavily to format and align the columns was inconsistent (the documentation did state it is experimental)
+the `ArrangeColumn` function which I used heavily to format and align the columns was inconsistent (the documentation did state it is experimental).
 That's when I started exploring other data serialization languages.

-In addition to being editor-friendly, I want the solution to work will with Git or provide a native way for version control.
+In addition to being editor-friendly, I wanted the solution to work will with Git or provide a native way for version control.
-The solution should also support comments since my work is mostly zipping two larger datasets and I want my matching rationales to be well documented.
+The solution should also support comments since my work was mostly zipping two larger datasets and I wanted my matching rationales to be well documented.
-This is largely influenced by my work in [Composition of Religious and Ethnic Groups (CREG) Project ](https://clinecenter.illinois.edu/project/Religious-Ethnic-Identity/composition-religious-and-ethnic-groups-creg-project) at [Cline Center for Advanced Social Research](https://clinecenter.illinois.edu/), where we carefully documented tens of thousands of matches when zipping dozens of datasets.
+This was largely influenced by my work in [Composition of Religious and Ethnic Groups (CREG) Project ](https://clinecenter.illinois.edu/project/Religious-Ethnic-Identity/composition-religious-and-ethnic-groups-creg-project) at [Cline Center for Advanced Social Research](https://clinecenter.illinois.edu/), where we carefully document tens of thousands of matches when zipping dozens of datasets.

 ## YAML